abravalheri/validate-pyproject/CONTRIBUTING.rst

 #.
 Go to the web page of your fork and click |contribute button|
    to send your changes for review.

-   .. todo:: if you are using GitHub, you can uncomment the following paragraph

   Find more detailed information in `creating a PR`_.
 You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.

 Troubleshooting